 - Add the drained mushrooms & continue to cook until they start to brown & the onions are cooked through.

-- Let this spinach/mushroom mixture cool slightly while you are rolling out the puff pastry
+- Let this spinach/mushroom mixture cool slightly while you roll out the puff pastry

 - On a slightly floured work surface, roll out the puff pastry until it is a rectangle & fairly thin

-- Put the cooled spinach/mushroom mixture evenly over the rolled puff pastry leaving a bit of a boarder around the edges
+- Put the cooled spinach/mushroom mixture evenly over the rolled puff pastry leaving a 1 inch boarder around the edges

-- Roll up from the long side tucking the edges in as you go along
+- Roll up fairly tightly from the long side tucking the edges in as you go along

 - Using a pastry brush & the beaten egg … Brush some egg wash on the inside of the end of the rolled up portion & press gently to seal it